Multipurpose RF Proto Board v2.0

 A link to the first version is here, but the text is in romanian.
 The original idea came to me after getting tired of using perf boards and bread-boarding for my prototypes.
 I wanted to have something more flexible than a perf board (with some connectors and maybe some common busses) and more reliable than a breadboard (too much RF ringing and parasitic signals) so I came up with a first version.
 Very soon I discovered some usability issues in the first version: the pads where too large (10×10 mm) to accommodate some components; in most cases a project did not need the entire surface of the board; it was a quite complicated to accommodate several different projects on the same board; functionally splitting the PCB was cumbersome; limited connections; not enough RF shielding; impossible to solder additional PCB panels as shields etc.

-This revision is intended to address all previous limitations and also serve as a business card. 🙂 The KiCad design is completed and I am waiting to finish my other PCB projects before I send all of them to the same manufacturer in China (shipment is cheaper for bulk orders).
+This revision is intended to address all previous limitations and maybe also serve as a companion to a QSL card. 🙂 I met some very nice hams that deserve such little surprises.
+The KiCad design is completed and I am waiting to finish my other PCB projects before I send all of them to the same manufacturer in China (shipment is cheaper for bulk orders).

 A good example that my RF proto board can be useful for.
 This is an older project, an 144MHz beacon for power and filter experiments.
 See here.